Albino weed

 Albino weed is a rare but not unheard of phenomenon.
 Here are a couple potential different causes, and why a little pigment in your buds can go a long way.

-Chlorophyll absorbs the specific wavelengths of light that it needs (ultraviolet blue and red), and the what it doesn’t absorb bounces off, causing us to see a green color when looking at a plant in sunlight or another white light.
-When the chlorophyll absorbs the right types of light, it converts light energy into usable sugar via the process of photosynthesis.
+The lack of chlorophyll is a large reason why cannabis plants become albino.
+Chlorophyll absorbs the specific wavelengths of light that it needs (ultraviolet blue and red), and what it doesn’t absorb bounces off, causing us to see a green color when looking at a plant in sunlight or another white light.
+Without this pigment, the plant appears more white than it does green.

 Basically, these plants have lost their ability to respond appropriately to light, sort of like they are constantly in the dark.
 This is why most albino plants die at an early stage before they’ve reached maturity.